joshisworking/fine-recovery-webapp/server/README.md

 ## Getting Started

 1. Clone this repository.
-2. Create a `.env` file under `/server`.
+2. Create a `.env` file under `fine-recovery-webapp/server`.
 Add the following fields, replacing the brackets with the applicable values:
    - DB_USER='[ DATABASE USERNAME ]'
    - DB_PASSWORD='[ DATABASE PASSWORD ]'
    - DB_HOST='[ DATABASE HOSTNAME ]'
    - DB_NAME='[ NAME OF YOUR DATABASE ]'
    - JWT_SECRET='[ ENTER ARBITRARY STRING FOR JWT SECRET ]'
+3. Open a terminal to the `fine-recovery-webapp/server` directory
-3. Install the required dependencies using `npm install`.
+4. Install the required dependencies: `npm install`
-4. Start the server using `npm start` in the '/server' directory.
+5. Start the server: `npm start`